| WVEC Legislative UpdateFebruary 23, 2001 Bills ListHouse Bills 2008---This fun bill, the "We can afford to pay our lobbyists

 agencies did not require a single sample for toxic chemical analysis in the

+entire material to be dredged.
 5. Life in our rivers is dying!
 The USGS report on the New/Kanawha River

 basin contains data showing serious sulfate problems (from mining) and a marked